CeiSei/Cartoonize_your_Image/README.md

 [ Attention ]

-!!!
-Your image should be placed in same directory with this program. !!! \n !!!
-Your image should be named as 'image.jpg'. !!!
+- Your image should be placed in same directory with this program.
+- Your image should be named as 'image.jpg'.

 [ How to use ]